 Decreasing the per-person daily possession limit from two fish (Alternative 1; No Action) to one fish (Preferred Options 2a and 2b of Preferred Alternative 2) would be expected to reduce harvest of Gulf Zone cobia by 1.2% for the recreational sector and less than 1% for the commercial sector (Table 2.5.1.1).
-This reduction in harvest, coupled with a 5% discard mortality rate for Gulf cobia (SEDAR 28 2013), would be expected to result in a marginal positive biological effect on the stock by reducing the removal of individuals from the population.
-Without a more in-depth analysis through a stock assessment, however, it is not possible to determine exactly how the reproductive capacity of the Gulf cobia stock would be impacted by this reduction in fishing mortality.
-Establishing recreational vessel and commercial trip limits for Gulf Zone cobia (Preferred Alternatives 3 and 4, and options) would also reduce harvest.
-The predicted reductions in harvest are greatest for Preferred Alternative 3, Preferred Option 3a, followed by Options 3b and 3c (Table 2.5.1.1).
+This reduction in harvest, coupled with a 5% discard mortality rate for Gulf cobia (SEDAR 28 2013), would be expected to result in a marginal positive biological effect on the stock by reducing the rate of removal of individuals from the population.
+Reducing harvest rate may also reduce the chance of an ACL overage, as it would take slightly longer for both sectors to reach the ACT under the proposed alternatives.
+Considering the aforementioned delay in the reporting of recreational landings, this reduction could allow for landings to accumulate slowly enough, such that an overage might be avoided under the current quota monitoring system.

+Establishing recreational vessel and commercial trip limits for Gulf Zone cobia (Preferred Alternatives 3 and 4, and options) would also reduce the rate of harvest, but to a greater extent than reducing the possession limit (Table 2.5.1.1).
 Although the options in Preferred Alternative 4 would have a smaller effect in reducing harvest compared to the other alternatives, this could reflect the limited interactions between anglers and cobia due to the overfishing stock status determination.
 As evidenced through provided public testimony, commercial fishermen do not specifically target cobia in the Gulf; the species is more frequently opportunistically harvested.
 Some areas of the Gulf may demonstrate specific targeting of cobia by the recreational sector; however, generally speaking for the Gulf as a whole, cobia is opportunistically harvested by this sector as well, and is a component of a larger multi-species recreational fishery which includes other reef fish and CMP species.

-As with the proposed reduction in the daily possession limit in the options proposed in Preferred Alternative 2, the options proposed in Preferred Alternatives 3 and 4 would be expected to slow the rate of harvest and decrease the probability of the ACL being exceeded.
-Therefore, the net biological effects of Preferred Alternative 3 and 4 on Gulf Zone cobia are expected to be positive.
-If overfishing ends for the stock, the probability of encountering cobia may also increase by way of a reduction in removals to a level equivalent or below that at the fishing mortality level at maximum sustainable yield (F{MSY}).
+However, the net biological effects of Preferred Alternatives 2, 3, and 4 on Gulf Zone cobia are expected to be positive.
+If overfishing ends for the stock, the probability of encountering cobia may also increase by way of a reduction in removals to a level equivalent or below that at the fishing mortality (F) level at maximum sustainable yield (F{MSY}).
 Thus, Preferred Alternatives 3 and 4 could serve as a conservative measure which reduces F in conjunction with the other actions proposed in this amendment.
 However, the degree to which these positive biological effects could benefit the Gulf cobia stock cannot be determined without a more in-depth analysis through a stock assessment and are in part determinate on total harvest remaining below the stock ACL.
+This action would not modify the way in which the Gulf Group Cobia portion of the CMP fishery is prosecuted in terms of gear types used, but is expected to reduce fishing effort.
+Therefore, there are no additional impacts on ESA-listed species anticipated as a result of this action.

 Ecosystem interactions among cobia and other species in the marine environment are poorly known.
 Cobia is migratory, interacting in various combinations of species groups at different levels on a seasonal basis.
 With the current state of knowledge, it is difficult to evaluate the potential ecosystem-wide impacts of these species-specific interactions, or the ecosystem impacts from the limited mortality estimated to occur from cobia fishing effort.
 However, there is very little bycatch in the cobia portion of the CMP fishery.
 Action 5.1 would not modify the gear types or fishing techniques for cobia.
 Therefore, ecological effects due to changes in bycatch for cobia are likely to be negligible.
-This action would not modify the way in which the Gulf Group Cobia portion of the CMP fishery is prosecuted in terms of gear types used or effort.
-Therefore, there are no additional impacts on ESA-listed species anticipated as a result of this action.